lirmm/waves-core/docs/extensions.rst

 Just have a try
 ----------------

-    This is a `Singularity image <http://singularity.lbl.gov>`_ container with functional WAVES installation including two pre-configured services ('Hello world' and 'PhyML').
+    This is a `Singularity <http://singularity.lbl.gov>`_ image containing a functional WAVES installation including two pre-configured services ('Hello world' and 'PhyML').
     It is a good way to test a fully operating WAVES-core instance.
     To be used with caution : all data will be lost when singularity instance is stopped.